OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 ![image](https://user-images.githubusercontent.com/12729184/118939964-d24bc480-b982-11eb-88dd-f06655f6121a.png)

 ### FAQ

-#### Q: Excel header title not equal class property name, how to mapping?
+#### Q: Excel header title not equal class property name, how to map?

-A. Please use ExcelColumnName attribute
+A. Please use the ExcelColumnName attribute

 ![image](https://user-images.githubusercontent.com/12729184/116020475-eac50980-a678-11eb-8804-129e87200e5e.png)

-#### Q. How to query or export multiple-sheets?
+#### Q. How to query or export multiple sheets?

 A. Use the `GetSheetNames` method with the Query sheetName parameter.

 ```csharp
 var sheets = MiniExcel.GetSheetNames(path);